Frequently Asked Questions

 If you miss a dose, take the next dose the following morning as soon as you wake up.
 If you have any more questions, talk with your healthcare provider.

 Some antihistamines can prevent histamine from working in the brain.
 These medications may reduce the effectiveness of WAKIX and should be avoided.
-Your healthcare provider may be able to provide suggestions about what antihistamines or alternative treatments can be taken with WAKIX.
+Your healthcare provider can tell you which antihistamines to avoid and may be able to provide suggestions about what antihistamines or alternative treatments can be taken with WAKIX.
 Tell your healthcare provider about all the medicines you take or plan to take, including prescription and over-the-counter medicines.
 Learn what role histamine plays in the brain.

 WAKIX may reduce the effectiveness of hormonal contraceptives (birth control).
 Women who can become pregnant should use an alternative non-hormonal type of birth control while taking WAKIX and for at least 21 days after discontinuation of treatment.